 I greatly admire both Georgia O’Keefe and Judy Chicago for using sensuality in their creations to help communicate their point to the audience.
 I applaud Frank Bowling who switched from figurative painting to an abstract art touched by personal memory and history.
 I would like to think that I am following their lead, un-afraid.

 The process I am using now incorporates alchemy and fluidity mechanisms that have a strong correlation to the subject matter.
 I am excited about this new approach to my favorite subject.

 I want to share my love of the water, its beauty and preoccupation with its power.
 I have painted this subject many times in many ways but at each attempt my desire burns hotter to continue to “share what I see.”

 Click to go to Tides and Currents Gallery

 Click to go to Revolution Series Gallery

-Her new studio is in Stuart, recently having moved out of MASS art district in Fort Lauderdale.
+Her new studio is in Stuart, Florida.
 Primarily a painter, Jane also likes to use a varied mixture of pencil, charcoal, acrylics, watercolor and digital.

 She is a licensed boat captain and lived on a boat on a boat with her husband and their dog.
-They have settled in Stuart and she now has a beautiful studio in their home.
+They have settled in Stuart where she now has a beautiful studio.
 Jane is inspired each day by what swims, floats or sails by.
 She has a profound respect for water.
 She watches how the water moves, how it sculpts shorelines as well as deposits sand or takes it away.

-“I am passionate about the planet, especially the wet parts.
+“I am passionate about the planet, especially the ocean, rivers and bays.
 I have a profound respect for the power of water and wind.”